 Braces are a tried-and-true method of straightening the teeth of kids, teenagers, and even adults.
 While many patients know what braces look like, they are often unsure about what to expect during their first days with braces.
 Below lists what patients can expect during their first days.

-Soreness: When you first get braces, it is not uncommon for your teeth and gums to feel some slight tenderness or soreness.
+During the first days with braces, it is not uncommon for your teeth and gums to feel some slight tenderness or soreness.
 Over-the-counter pain relievers, like acetaminophen or other non-aspirin pain medication, can be used to help with the tooth pain.
 Be aware that some, like aspirin or ibuprofen, slow down tooth movement and work against the braces.
 That said, during the first couple days, you could take one dose of Tylenol and Advil together to relieve any discomfort.
 After this, use Tylenol exclusively and only as needed.
 All discomfort should subside within the first week or two.

-Foods to Avoid: When it comes to deciding what foods will not harm your braces, common sense usually comes into play.
+When it comes to deciding what foods will not harm your braces, common sense usually comes into play.
 While hard foods, like hard candy, can damage wires and brackets, sticky foods can get caught in between them.
 Food that is high in sugar, on the other hand, can accelerate tooth decay, which can be harder to correct with braces.
-Avoid all nail biting and do not chew on foreign objects, like pens and pencils.
+Avoid all nail-biting and do not chew on foreign objects, like pens and pencils.

 Initially, receiving braces can seem like a big change, but your mouth and lifestyle will quickly adapt.
-If you have any questions about your first few days with braces in Johns Creek, Georgia, do not hesitate to call our team at 678-417-9848 and arrange a visit with Dr. Steven Ricci.
+If you have any questions about your first days with braces in Johns Creek, Georgia, don’t hesitate to contact Ricci Orthodontics at (678) 932-0308 and arrange a visit with Dr. Steven Ricci.